 HART connections are not polarity-sensitive.
 It does not matter which lead you attach to which terminal.

 c.
-Add resistance as necessary.
+Add resistance as necessary to achieve at least one volt across the connection points.

 HART/Bell 202 connections require a voltage drop of 1 VDC.
-To achieve this, add resistance of 250-600 Ω to the connection.
+To achieve this, add resistance of 250-600 $\Omega$ to the connection.